The Oldest House in Santa Fe

 I think the fall (September & October) is a perfect time to visit Santa Fe as the temperatures are still nice, sunny and you can see the trees changing colors.

-Not to mention if you visit at the beginning of October you can see the Balloon Festival in Albuquerque.
+Not to mention if you visit at the beginning of October, you can attend the Albuquerque Balloon Fiesta in Albuquerque.

 If you are staying at a hotel near the Plaza, you will likely park at your hotel.
 But if you are staying further out or plan to visit Santa Fe for the day, a good place to park is in a parking lot next to the Cathedral Basilica of St. Francis of Assisi (St Francis Cathedral).